aodn/talend-components/README.md

 ## Using the maven project

-The maven project consists of a sub module for each component to be built, a component-packager sub-module used by the parent project to assemble each component into a zip file, a directory-build sub module that unpacks each component built by the component-packager into the user component build directory and the parent project which defines common dependencies and calls the component packager for each component included in the build.
+The maven project consists of:

+* a sub module for each component to be built,
+* a component-packager sub-module which defines how to assemble each component into a zip file,
+* a directory-build sub module that unpacks each component built by the component-packager into the user component build directory, and
+* the parent project which defines common dependencies and configuration for the component-packager and the sub modules included in the project.

 ### Creating a component